1st death in California wildfires reported, firefighters make progress

 More progress has been made in fighting the Skirball Fire, which broke out in the tony Los Angeles neighborhood of Bel-Air on Wednesday, the Los Angeles Fire Department said.
 That fire, at 475 acres, was 50 percent contained as of Friday evening.

-But a new fire that broke out in San Diego County on Thursday has burned 4,100 acres, and has destroyed 65 structures, Cal Fire said.
+But a new fire that broke out in San Diego County on Thursday has burned 4,100 acres, and has destroyed 105 structures, Cal Fire said.
+It was 15 percent contained as of Friday night.

 Related: Despite wildfires, here's why many in California plan to stay